How a 1967 poem became the creative inspiration for an agency taking on Big Brother

 A new data rights agency, which claims to be the U.K.’s first, aims to change that.
 The agency, cofounded by data rights lawyer Ravi Naik (featured in Netflix’s The Great Hack) and other heavy hitters in the data privacy realm, offers legal, consulting, and public policy services as they relate to emerging technologies and data.
 And the firm tapped London agency Accept & Proceed not only to brand it—but to name it too.

-David Johnston, founder and executive creative director of Accept & Proceed, turned to a surprisingly romantic, retrofuturist source of inspiration.
+David Johnston, founder and executive creative director of Accept & Proceed, working with poet Thomas Sharp, turned to a surprisingly romantic, retrofuturist source of inspiration.
 It’s a 1967 poem entitled “All Watched Over by Machines of Loving Grace,” by Richard Brautigan, about how we come to live in harmony with technology and computers become our caretakers (or, if you’re a glass-half-empty type, our overlords).

 “You get to the end of the poem and you don’t quite know whether you’re watched over in a good way or a bad way,” says Johnston.
 “It becomes a bit dystopian if you want it to be.”
 That poem, and its ambiguous message about tech’s role in our lives, unfurls as the agency’s visual brand: from the wordmark, to copy layout, to the fact that it actually hired a poet to write the copy.
 It also became the agency’s name—AWO.